RAStoneroadII/R.A.-Stoneroad-II---Data-Analytics-Portfolio/README.md

-# Randy's Portfolio
+# Welcome!
-Welcome!
-This is my data analytics portfolio to display my projects.
+My name is Randy and I am a medical laboratory scientist.
+I have a strong interest in data and programming, and am currently working on my master's degree in mathematics.

 ## [Project 1: EDA Indian Covid Data](https://github.com/lazyrandy/EDA-Indian-Covid-Data)
 ### Background